Computer model locks in Steelers vs. Lions picks, score prediction

-Steelers vs. Lions: Where to watch NFL Week 16, betting odds, score prediction, sportsbook promos, SGP picks
+Steelers vs. Lions: Where to watch NFL Week 16, betting odds, score prediction, SGP picks, sportsbook promos

 How to bet Pittsburgh Steelers vs. Detroit Lions in NFL Week 16 action on CBS and Paramount+